AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 These Canvas Shape API methods help with manipulating shapes upon user interaction, such as mouse clicking a specific shape.

+They are implemented with the help of the highly robust Java built-in shape geometry algorithms.

 - `WidgetProxy#shape_at_location(x, y)` : returns shape object at x, y location from a widget proxy like canvas
 - `Shape#include?(x, y)` : indicates if shape includes x, y point (`arc` and `oval` shapes currently include their entire rectangular region in their checks, `text` shapes always return false)
 - `Shape#move_by(x_delta, y_delta)` : moves shape object at x, y location